ejmpurisima/WDProjPotassium_PurisimaTuddao/README.md

 Usagi is empathetic and often encourages her teammates in the games.
 She is both physically and mentally capable; she keeps her cool most of the time, but becomes emotional when it comes to Arisu or her father.
 Usagi is independent but also functions well in a team with her ability to work even with the least desirable comrades.
 However, she can also be naive and blinded by her emotions to make rational decisions.

+**Diamonds Specialists**
+1. Shuntaro Chishiya (苣屋 駿太郎, Chishiya Shuntarou) is a major character in Alice in Borderland.
+He is played by Nijiro Murakami.
+His specialty is not clearly stated in the show, however, his promotional poster hints at Hearts, while the original manga character specializes in Diamonds.
+Chishiya has dyed platinum blonde hair that reaches his shoulders and a tiny mole under his eye.
+His outfit include an unzipped white jacket and white beach shorts.